gdmka/django-evercookie/README.md

 Contributions
 -----------------
-The project hasn't been mainained for quite some time.
+The project hasn't been maintained for quite some time.
 Afaik later Django versions have some API changes that require the backend to be modified.
 If you want to contribute to the project and keep it up to date, please send pull requests.